 The 5th Amendment to the U.S. Constitution gives every criminal defendant the right to remain silent.
 This means that a criminal defendant has no obligation to testify or to call witnesses.
 When a defendant remains silent, judges instruct jurors that the defendant has exercised a constitutional right and that they cannot infer guilt from the defendant's silence.
 (To read the 5th Amendment, and other Amendments in the Bill of Rights, check out Nolo's list of The Most Important Cases, Speeches, Laws, and Documents, in American History.)

 But there are some excellent reasons why even innocent defendants might remain silent at trial:

 The question may arise as to whether a defendant is mentally capable of facing a trial.
 Defendants cannot be prosecuted if they suffer from a mental disorder that prevents them from understanding the proceedings and assisting in the preparation of their defense.

 Based on a defendant's unusual behavior, a judge, prosecutor, or defense attorney may ask that trial be delayed until the defendant has been examined and his or her ability to understand the proceedings has been determined in a court hearing.
 If a judge finds that a defendant doesn't understand what's going on, the defendant will probably be placed in a mental institution until competence is reestablished.
 At that time, the trial will be held.

 This situation is different from using the insanity defense.
 For more information on the insanity defense, see How a Defendant's Mental State Affects His or Her Responsibility for a Crime.

 Most states break their crimes into two major groups: felonies and misdemeanors.
 Whether a crime falls into one category or the other depends on the potential punishment.
 If a law provides for imprisonment for longer than a year, it is usually considered a felony.
-In most states, if the potential punishment is for a year or less, then the crime is considered a misdemeanor.
+In most states, if the potential imprisonment is for a year or less, then the crime is considered a misdemeanor.
 (To avoid deportation consequences for many noncitizen defendants, some states have set the maximum time in jail for many or all misdemeanors at 364 days.)